-Copyright© 2018, TMU Press.
-This open-access article is published under the terms of the Creative Commons Attribution-Noncommercial 4.0 International License which permits Share (copy and redistribute the material in any medium or format) and Adapt (remix, transform, and build upon the material) under the Attribution-Noncommercial terms caused an average loss of 8 working days.
-An additional study appraised the total economic cost of WMSDs to be roughly \$50 billion a year ^[9].
-According to research on the disease burden in 2019, among people aged 25 to 49, Lower Back Pain (LBP) ranks fourth globally in terms of disability-adjusted life years [10].
+Copyright© 2025, TMU Press.
+This open-access article is published under the terms of the Creative Commons Attribution-Noncommercial 4.0 International License, which permits Share (copy and redistribute the material in any medium or format) and Adapt (remix, transform, and build upon the material) under the Attribution-Noncommercial terms National Institute for Occupational Safety and Health (NIOSH) showed that WMSDs caused an average loss of 8 working days.
+An additional study estimated the total economic cost of WMSDs to be approximately \$50 billion per year ^[9].
+According to research on the disease burden in 2019, among people aged 25 to 49, Lower Back Pain (LBP) ranks fourth globally in terms of disability-adjusted life years ^[10].
 Work-related Musculoskeletal Disorders are the cause of 57% of 81,000 work-related illness cases in the United Kingdom, according to the Health and Safety Executive (HSE) (HSE, 2020).
 Low back aches, tendinitis, carpal tunnel syndrome, and shoulder aches are a few WMSDs [11].
 Apart from discomfort, aches, or similar symptoms, MSDs and WMSDs can hinder an individual's ability to perform their job, raise the likelihood of illness and missed work, and result in an early retirement from work ^[12].
 The US Bureau of Labor Statistics reports that there were 147,050 incidents with WMSD in private industry between 2017 and 2020.
 These were responsible for 29.5% of the average yearly number of days missed from work ^[13].
-One of the most common for occupational reasons damage and disabilities in developing countries is musculoskeletal disorders.
-These conditions have high direct costs associated with diagnosis and treatment, as well as higher indirect costs associated with skilled workers' absence from work.
-One sector where musculoskeletal disorders are prevalent due to repetitive movements is the food industry.
-Because workers in this industry are directly involved in the production process and must perform strenuous physical tasks like heavy lifting, carrying, tugging, and pushing, their level of fatigue rises, increasing the risk of musculoskeletal disorders [14].
+One of the most common reasons for occupational damage and disabilities in musculoskeletal developing countries is disorders.
+These conditions are associated with high direct costs, including diagnosis and treatment, as well as higher indirect costs resulting from the absence of skilled workers from work.
+One sector where musculoskeletal disorders are prevalent due to repetitive movements is the food industry because workers in this industry are directly involved in the production process and must perform strenuous physical tasks, such as heavy lifting, carrying, pulling, and pushing, their level of fatigue increases, thereby elevating the risk of musculoskeletal disorders [14].